 What does it mean to force quit applications?

-In essence, you are telling Windows to close the program instead of the application closing itself.
+You are telling Windows to close the program instead of the application closing itself.

 It also means that data loss can occur when specific applications are forced to close this way.
+You can try recovery software to recover your files if this has occurred.

 This can occur when the application is busy writing to a database or a file (or other processes that can be affected) and gets shut off during this writing process.